Wireless charging highway: Electric vehicles may never run out of charge in the future

 Wireless charging highway context

 The world could be moving closer to building roads capable of continuously charging EVs and hybrid cars.
 In recent years, particularly in the latter half of the 2010s, the demand for EVs has grown significantly in both the personal and commercial markets.
-As more EVs are driven on the world’s roads, the need for reliable and convenient charging infrastructure will continue to grow.
-Companies capable of innovating can also accrue a significant commercial advantage over their rivals.
+As more EVs are driven on the world’s roads, the need for reliable and convenient charging infrastructure continues to grow.
+Companies capable of creating new solutions in this area may also gain a significant commercial advantage over their rivals, fostering healthy competition and potentially driving down costs for consumers.

 Disruptive impact